Piano Teacher

 When should we start?

 Start anytime - it’s always a good time to start your musical journey!
+Tuition will be prorated based on your start date.

 Students may start as young as 4, but some students may not be ready until they are 6 or 7.
 It helps if students can follow simple directions, and already know their alphabet and numbers 1-10.